-

 Easy method to change the size of models for those who aren't printing the models themselves.
 Download and install the free software Chitubox, this is a slicer software.
 Simply import the model, press the big button on the left labelled 'Scale', you can change the size either using percentages or by the size of an axis, you can see which axis is which direction on the model by looking at the bottom left, they're colour coded.
 Once the size is changed hit the menu button, go to 'Save As' (not save project) and 'save selected model' to save it at that size.

-• None of my models are pre-split into pieces unless otherwise specifically stated for a certain reason such as the Bloodborne Saw Cleaver being foldable.
+None of my models are pre-split into pieces unless otherwise specifically stated for a certain reason such as the Bloodborne Saw Cleaver being foldable.
 For miniatures/statues I mostly always print them in one piece myself and do not have split versions.
-For life size props if I’ve had a reason to make a split version for printing such as printing it myself or for someone else then it will either be included in the files or will be stated in the description that the split version can be requested.
 After purchasing a model it is possible for me to split it into parts for you if needed however it is not a free service as it is time consuming to do, so I always recommend that you learn yourself as it is a useful skill to have and will save you money.
 There are plenty of youtube videos and other resources out there on how to do it using free software such as Blender, or even 3D Builder which is included with Windows.
 The latest PrusaSlicer 2.6 also has some useful splitting tools with automatic pins.
-I recommend including a pin on one side and a hole on the other of each split that you make for alignment and strength in assembly, for large FDM printed props I prefer holes on both sides so dowels can be inserted in each join as well as a central hole through the entire length for a rod to be inserted and provide strength for the whole thing.
+I recommend including a pin on one side and a hole on the other of each split that you make for alignment and strength in assembly, for large FDM printed props I prefer holes on both sides so dowels can be inserted in each join, but one could use a central hole through the entire length for a rod to be inserted and provide strength that way, it’s too much fuss for me.

-• At this time I do offer FDM prints of my life size prop models, contact me or visit my Etsy store where they are listed.
+At this time I do offer FDM prints of my life size prop models, contact me or visit my Etsy store where they are listed.
 I have no plans to offer resin printed miniatures, other than possibly a small private selection in the future which are not available digitally.
+Large FDM printed versions of miniatures could possible be discussed.

 The Failings of Auto-Analysis